vtex-apps/binding-selector/docs/README.md

 The Setup for the app is as follows:

 1. on the CLI and run: `vtex install vtex.binding-selector@2.x`
-2. declare the block as a dependency inside your store-theme:
+2. declare the block as a peer dependency inside your store-theme:

    ```
-   "dependencies":{
+   "peerDependency":{
      "vtex.binding-selector":"2.x"
    }
    ```